 Even if you are doing something that helps improve habitat, you will likely need some type of permit, or at least formal permission from a regulatory authority, before you do any restoration activity.

-To find your local, state, or tribal governments, type the following into a search engine: your state/county and then the type of agency you are wanting to connect with (e.g. local government, tribal representative, state government).
-For example, search for “Alabama beach restoration permitting” or “New Jersey environmental protection.”
-Also, try using terms that relate to your concern or solution.
-For example, “Florida coastal flooding help.”
-Try different terms, or combinations of, terms, such as “grants, restoration, invasive species, marsh, natural resources, volunteers, funding, etc.” It may take a few tries to find the site and information you are looking for.
+To find your local, state, or tribal governments, type the following into a search engine: your state/county and then the type of agency you are wanting to connect with (e.g., local government, tribal representative, state government).
+For example, search for “Delaware beach restoration permitting” or “New Jersey environmental protection.”
+Also try using terms that relate to your concern or solution.
+For example, “Maryland coastal flooding help.”
+Try different terms, or combinations of terms, such as “grants, restoration, invasive species, marsh, natural resources, volunteers, funding, etc.” It may take a few tries to find the site and information you are looking for.